FacilMap/facilmap/frontend/README.md

 Build it yourself
 -----------------

-Make sure to have yarn installed.
+Make sure to have the newest version of yarn installed. `package.json` uses resolutions, which are only supported by recent versions of yarn.

 Install the dependencies using `yarn run deps` and bundle the JavaScript by running `yarn run build`.

 A better way to develop the frontend is to start facilmap-server in dev mode.
 It will set up a webpack-dev-server that